ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 years old she asked me not to drink,
 and then 1 made a resolution of total
 abstinance; and that I have adhered
-to it all the time, I owe t
+to it all the time, I owe to my
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/fu_albert_ver01%2Fdata%2Fsn96027724%2F00271766294%2F1879060401%2F0426.jp2/pct:41.918116,61.737035,15.131800,10.880373/!600,600/0/default.jpg"/>
 </td>